 If you build these projects at this point, you will see a lot of warnings.

-In case your code is using APIs that have not been ported to PostSharp yet, you will also see errors.
+If your code uses APIs that have not been ported to PostSharp yet, you will also see errors.
 If you see errors, think if you can find a workaround.
 If not, you may have to delay the migration effort.

 Do not run your application or your unit tests at this point.
-This is not going to work until you port all critical aspects.
+It is not going to work until you port all critical aspects.

 Step 5.
 Create a separate project for aspect tests